25th January, 2019

 2018 also saw the handing out of a suspended sentence and 2 cases resulting in community services for breaches under CDM 2015.

 The vast majority of CDM 2015 prosecutions result in fines.
 They can range from a few thousand to hundreds of thousands of pounds.
-Breaches under CDM have seen thousands of over 1 million pounds in the past, so significant penalties can be expected for major breaches.
+Breaches under CDM average at over £80,000 and go up to £900,000 - so significant penalties can be expected for major breaches.

-The largest fine so far under CDM 2015 (£800,000) was given in January 2018.
-The company involved breached regulation 13.
+The company involved breached CDM regulation 13.
 This relates to the principal contractor's duty to plan, manage and monitor the construction phase, and carry out work without risk to health and safety.

-The total fine in this court case was actually £1.1m, as the subcontractor involved was also fined (although under the Work at Height Regulations).
+The total fine in the 2018 case was actually £1.1m, as the subcontractor involved was also fined (the extra fine was under the Work at Height Regulations so we didn't include that in our stats).

 So what can we learn, other than failing to comply with CDM can result in mega-fines and prison time?